Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Inference

 \subsection{Identifying Restrictions}

-The model presents well-known identification challenges.
-The first issue is related to the multiplication of the squared Euclidean distance $||\boldsymbol{\zeta}_{ir}\boldsymbol{\xi}_{rt}-\boldsymbol{\zeta}_{jr}\boldsymbol{\xi}_{rt}||^2$ by the parameter $\beta_r$.
-As there is a clear scale indeterminacy between $\beta_r$ and the variance of the latent variables in terms of $\sigma_k^2$, we choose to set $\beta_r = 1$.
-In addition, latent coordinates enter the parameter $\lambda_{ijrt}$ only through the squared distance.
+The model presents several identification challenges.
+The first issue is related to the multiplication of the squared Euclidean distance $||{\boldsymbol{\zeta}_{i\sdot}}\boldsymbol{\xi}_{t}-{\boldsymbol{\zeta}_{j\sdot}}\boldsymbol{\xi}_{t}||^2$ by the parameter $\beta$.
+As there is a clear scale indeterminacy between $\beta$ and the variance of the latent variables in terms of $\sigma_k^2$, we choose to set $\beta = 1$.
+In addition, latent coordinates enter the parameter $\lambda_{ijt}$ only through the squared distance.
 This makes -- in principle -- positions that differ just by means of reflection, translation, and rotation equally likely (see \citealp{hoff2002latent} and \citealp{friel2016interlocking}).
 Nonetheless, the introduction of (\ref{eq:betaLean}) helps prevent the emergence of many equivalent latent-space representations.
-Still, translation and reflection along the $y$-coordinate remain possible.
 To overcome translation issues, we center the latent coordinates to the origin of the axes at each Gibbs-sampling iteration.
-To overcome reflection, we assume that the position of a single outlet is known in terms of left and right political leaning (e.g. $\zeta_{i^*kr} < 0$ for a left-leaning outlet $i^*$ and for each state $k$), and we apply a reflection transformation to the latent leaning coordinates every time the latent leaning of $i^*$ is in the wrong orthant, similarly to \citet{barbera2015birds}.
+For $d=1$, a reflection of the latent coordinate around the origin is possible.
+To counteract reflection, we assume that the position of a single outlet is known in terms of left and right political leaning (e.g. $\zeta_{i^*k} < 0$ for a left-leaning outlet $i^*$ and for each state $k$), and we apply a reflection transformation to the latent leaning coordinates every time the latent leaning of $i^*$ is in the wrong orthant, similarly to \citet{barbera2015birds}.
+For $d > 1$, not only reflection remains possible but also rotation.
+This causes indeterminacy of the parameter $\mathbf{\gamma}_1$.
+To prevent rotation of the latent coordinate with media bias interpretation, we impose the following restrictions to (\ref{eq:betaLean}): $\boldsymbol{\gamma}_1 = (\gamma_{11},0, \ldots, 0)$ and $\gamma_{11} = 1$.
+Such a strategy is similar in spirit to the loading restrictions in factor analysis (see \citealp{fruhwirth2024sparse}).
+For the other coordinates, we apply Procrustes transformation to solve the identification issue, as commonly done for standard LS models (see \citealp{hoff2002latent}).

 Finally, as pointed out in \cite{fruhwirth2006finite}, the joint posterior in Markov-Switching models is invariant with respect to a re-labeling of the hidden states.
 We tackle this issue by imposing an ordering restriction on the latent regimes across states.
-In particular, we label latent regimes in increasing order of median distance, $\Tilde{D}_{rk} = med_{j>i}\left(||\zeta_{ikr}-\zeta_{jkr}||\right)$.
+In particular, we label latent regimes in increasing order of median distance, $\Tilde{D}_{k} = med_{j>i}\left(||\zeta_{ik}-\zeta_{jk}||\right)$.
+Alternative ordering restrictions may be considered, but we leave these for future research.